fabianfassnacht/Final_theses_FUB/README.md

  - Complete the RESEDA online course which you can find here: [Link to the RESEDA online course](https://remote-sensing-at-fu-berlin.github.io/RESEDA/)
  - Be willing to work with scripting languages such as R or Python
  - Be present at the institute at least 1 day per week
  - Be working full time (Master students) or at least half-time (BSc students) on your thesis

+We encourage to also prepare for the thesis by working on other online courses such as the one found here: [R Spatial](https://rspatial.org/raster/rs/index.html)

 #### Topics offered at the Remote Sensing group at FU Berlin